blahcat/blahcat.github.io/content/2022-08-06-install-hyperv-sandbox-win10home.md

 Get-ChildItem  $env:SystemRoot\Servicing\Packages\*DisposableClientVM*.mum | ForEach-Object { dism -Online -NoRestart -add-package:"$_" }
 Enable-WindowsOptionalFeature  -All -Online -FeatureName Containers-DisposableClientVM
 ```

+_Note_: I haven't tested this procedure on Windows 11.
+If you tested it successfully, feel free to drop me a line in the discussion link below.

 Another useful miniz! 👋